MilohPadgett/SubmersibleDataLogger/README.md

 •	Add software features to give sensors shutdown commands rather than just cutting power.

+•	Expand GUI to have more configuration capabilities for more sensors.

 •	Exploration of a flanged elastic seal design for ease of disassembly.

 •	Port expansion to connect with more than one sensor per unit.